MET Group: Natural gas

 MET Group's main business activity is the trade and wholesale of natural gas.
-Neue Zürcher Zeitung writes that 70 per cent of the company's revenue come from natural gas sales.
-According to a Hungarian news magazine, MET trades 12.2 per cent of the total natural gas that is consumed in mainland Europe.
-In 2022, the company sold 109 BCM of natural gas.
-MET is present in 30 national gas markets and 22 international trading hubs.
-Hungarian business news site napi.hu concludes that MET uses natural gas as a "transition fuel" in the transition from fossil fuel based electric power to electric power from renewable sources.
+Neue Zürcher Zeitung writes that 70 percent of the company's revenue come from natural gas sales.
+According to a news magazine, MET trades 12.2 percent of the total natural gas that is consumed in mainland Europe.
+In 2025, the company sold 242 BCM of natural gas.
+As of 2025, MET is present in 33 national energy markets and 44 international trading hubs.
+A business news site concludes that MET uses natural gas as a "transition fuel" in the transition from fossil fuel based electric power to electric power from renewable sources.

 Electric power

-Since 2014, MET has been operating the biggest natural gas power plant in Hungary, the Dunamenti Erőmű in Százhalombatta near Budapest.
+Since 2014, MET has been operating the biggest natural gas power plant in Hungary, the Dunamenti Power Plant in Százhalombatta near Budapest.
 In 2018, MET Group completed the construction of a solar power plant next to the gas-fired plant.
-By May 2022, MET Group had two operating solar power plants in Hungary with a power output of over 60 MW_{p}, and an additional three solar plants with a combined power output of more than 150 MW_{p} under construction.
-Hungarian magazine NRGreport reports that the solar power plants were financed with so-called "green bonds".
-The total volume of these bonds is 64.8 billion.
-Ft (168.5 million.
+By 2025, MET Group had six operating solar power plants in Hungary.
+The magazine NRGreport reports that some solar power plants were financed with so-called "green bonds".
+The total volume of these bonds is 64.8 billion Ft (168.5 million.
 EUR).
-In early 2021, MET Group acquired the 42 MW Black Sea Wind Park in Bulgaria.
-This was followed by the 60 MW Suvorovo Wind Park in Bulgaria, in late July 2021.
+In early 2021, MET Group acquired the 42 MW Black Sea Wind Park in Bulgaria, followed in July by the 60 MW Suvorovo Wind Park.
 The latter is composed of 30 Gamesa G90 2 MW wind turbines that produce up to 120 GWh of renewable energy annually.
-In April 2022, MET Group announced that they signed purchase agreements to take over five early-stage greenfield photovoltaic projects in Italy, totalling an expected installed power of 213 MW_{p}.
-The ready-to-build-stage will be reached in 2024.
-In addition to that, the company bought a 100 per cent stake in a 50 MW solar project in Spain, that will be commissioned in 2023.
-As a result, the current expected power output of the renewable energy power plants of MET Group (including development-stage and operational-stage projects) is 714 MW_{p}.
+In April 2022, MET Group announced that they signed purchase agreements to take over five early-stage greenfield photovoltaic projects in Italy, totaling an expected installed power of 213 MW_{p}.
+Construction began in mid-2024 and the plant went into operation in 2025.
+In addition to that, the company bought a 100 percent stake in a 50 MW solar project in Spain, that was commissioned in 2023.

 In 2023, MET entered the German renewables market, with an acquisition of a solar development project in Mecklenburg-Vorpommern.
 Keppel MET Renewables, an equal joint venture between MET Group and Keppel, acquired a 100% stake in a photovoltaic project in Italy.

+In June 2025, MET Group commissioned a battery storage facility in Hungary with an output of 40 megawatts and a capacity of 80 megawatt hours.
+As of 2025, the battery storage facility is considered the largest in the country.
+In October 2025, MET Group commenced commercial operations at its Ferrera Erbognone solar power plant in Italy.

 Liquefied natural gas

 On 1 March 2016, MET Group also began trading liquefied natural gas (LNG).
 The first LNG delivery arrived in port in July 2016.
 MET Group provides countries in South-East Europe and Mediterranean Europe with LNG.

+In 2024, the company signed a long-term LNG supply contract with Shell covering U.S. exports and commissioned its first LNG vessel from Celsius Group, which is expected to be delivered in 2027.

+In 2025, MET Group almost tripled its LNG cargo import volumes, delivering to 16 different markets.